 The Benefits of Virtual Card Numbers

 You should remember that your liability for unauthorized credit card charges is already pretty low.
 Under federal law, you can never be held liable for more than $50 in unauthorized charges.
 That liability drops to $0 if it is your card number, not your physical card, that is lost or stolen, or if you report your card missing before unauthorized charges occur.
 Many credit card companies will even cover that $50 liability at no cost to you.

 Still, a stolen credit card number means you will have to spend time replacing your card, disputing charges, and even filing a police report in some cases.
 You’ll also have to update every account with your stolen credit card number on file.
 A virtual credit card can eliminate these headaches.

 If you typically use your debit card number to shop online, the benefits of a virtual card number are much clearer.
 You could be liable for much more than $50; in fact, you could be responsible for all losses if you don’t report your card missing in a timely fashion.
 It’s generally a good idea to avoid using your debit card information online.

 The Limits of Virtual Card Numbers

 Not all credit card companies offer virtual card numbers – you should check with your credit card provider.
 While some third party virtual card services exist, their level of service might vary and you’ll have to sign up for an additional account.

 If you already use your credit card for online shopping, virtual card numbers aren’t strictly necessary.
 You can’t be held responsible for more than $50 in unauthorized charges, and that liability drops to $0 in many cases.

 Finally, virtual card numbers don’t completely protect you from theft.
 Your physical card could still be stolen, and virtual card numbers don’t protect you from identity theft.
-Even if you use virtual card numbers, you should still monitor your bank account statements, credit card statements, and credit reports closely for signs of fraud or theft.
+Even if you use virtual card numbers, you should still monitor your credit reports, bank account statements, and credit card statements closely for signs of fraud or theft.